How Often Should Seniors Exercise?

 Age-related changes, such as decreased muscle mass, changes in bone density, or joint stiffness, should be taken into consideration.
 Exercises that target these specific areas or address age-related changes can be incorporated into the routine.

-Also See: Can Exercise Improve Kidney Function in Older Adults?
+Also See: Can Strength Training Help With Weight Management in Older Adults?

 Joint health is also important to consider.
 Low-impact exercises that minimize stress on the joints, such as swimming or cycling, may be more suitable for individuals with joint conditions or arthritis.